-We are nationally licensed by the American Mountain Guides Association to provide climbing instructor/guide training programs.
+We are hand selected and nationally licensed by the American Mountain Guides Association to provide climbing instructor/guide training programs.
 We currently offer the AMGA Single Pitch Instructor Course (SPI) and Assessment Exam and the AMGA Climbing Wall Instructor Program (CWI).
 Individual program descriptions are below.
 These programs are demanding and have prerequisites.

 AMGA Single Pitch Instructor Program

 The SPI program is for current, active rock climbers that have a real desire to teach the rock climbing to novices in a single pitch setting.
 Candidates should be passionate rock climbers that have their own equipment, regularly climb and have been rock climbing outdoors for at least 12 months.
 Candidates could be current University Professors that teach climbing, Climbing Instructors, Scout Leaders, Summer Camp Professionals or climbers that wish to achieve additional training, experience and certification to gain employment as a Climbing Instructor in the Outdoor Industry.
 The SPI will be able to proficiently facilitate and instruct the sport of rock climbing in a single pitch setting.

 For the purpose of the SPI Program a single pitch climb is one which:

 - Is climbed without intermediate belays and presents no difficulties on approach or retreat, such as route finding, scrambling or navigating.

 *70% of AMGA Rock Guide Course participants have successfully completed the AMGA SPI Course.